 The coming years would see Dhyan Chand’s legend grow manifold as the man from Allahabad took his game a notch higher and helped India defend their Olympic gold at the 1932 Los Angeles Games.

 This time though, the win was a little more special as Dhyan had his brother Roop Singh along in the team that took the gold in LA.

-While the previous two editions saw Dhyan lead the Indian team with his emphatic performances on the field, at the 1936 Olympics in Berlin, he was named the skipper of the side.
+While the previous two editions saw Dhyan lead the Indian hockey team with his emphatic performances on the field, at the 1936 Olympics in Berlin, he was named the captain of the side.

 Returning from their triumph in Berlin, Chand joined his regiment and confined himself to army hockey.
 Though the sport in India continued to scale greater heights with the likes of Balbir Singh Sr leading the charge as India went on an all-conquering era, Dhyan Chand's contribution remains unparalleled.

-Chand retired from his army service in 1956 and was conferred the Padma Bhushan - the third-highest civilian award in India - the same year.
+He retired from his army service in 1956 as Major Dhyan Chand and was conferred the Padma Bhushan - the third-highest civilian award in India - the same year.
 He would take up coaching soon and was later named the chief coach of the National Institute of Sports (NIS), Patiala.

-The nation celebrates its National Sports Day on his birthday (August 29), and he is the only hockey player to have a commemorative postage stamp and the First-Day Cover in his honour.
+The nation celebrates its National Sports Day on Dhyan Chand’s birthday (August 29), and he is the only hockey player to have a commemorative postage stamp and the First-Day Cover in his honour.

 The national stadium in New Delhi is also named after him and the legend of Dhyan Chand continues to serve as an inspiration to many hockey players.